cardano-scaling/hydra/security/RFP.md

 # 4 - Project Scope

 We are issuing this solicitation to perform an assessment of the security of the Hydra Head protocol implementation.
-The hydra team is looking for a comprehensive and best practice security audit to include, but not limited to, the areas of concern below.
+The hydra team is looking for a comprehensive and best practice security audit, including static and dynamic analysis, focused, but not limited to, the areas of concern below.
 Any additional materials and documentation can be referenced and attached to your submission.

 Per [CIP-52](https://github.com/cardano-foundation/CIPs/tree/master/CIP-0052),
 1. Any discrepancies, deviations or spotted vulnerabilities shall be described and classified with an appropriate severity level.
 Recommendations to rectify the identified deficiencies shall also be provided whenever appropriate.